- LIVE LIFE WELL

 - Sign up on the online PACE portal

-- Identify, plan and implement actions appropriate to your school's needs to advocate the successful implementation of PACE in your school
+Identify, plan and implement actions appropriate to your school's needs to advocate for the successful implementation of PACE in your school!

 Implementing the Physically Active Children in Education (PACE) program optimally and sustainably